cchangr/Brick-Breaker/README.md

 ![](pictures/brick-breaker.gif)

 # Tech/framework used
-Canvas element in HTML
+>Canvas element in HTML

-CSS
+>CSS

-vanilla JavaScript
+>vanilla JavaScript

 # Features
-stage customization
+>stage customization

-collision detection
+>collision detection

-setting frames per second (FPS) and speeds
+>setting frames per second (FPS) and speeds

 # How to use?
 copy the project to desktop, and open 'game.html' in your browser

 # License
-A short snippet describing the license (MIT, Apache etc)

 MIT © chen